The Cybis Horses

 1970s Horses

-Originally having a declared limited edition of 500 in 1971, only 100 were made before the edition was closed five years later.
+Originally having a declared limited edition of 500 in 1971, the 1976 Cybis price list states that the final edition size was only 100.
 This is probably one of the biggest reductions of a declared edition size in Cybis history!
 However, the retail price remained at $2000 throughout.
 The brass plaque on the base reads NASHUA Horse of the Year 1955, Bay Horse 1952 *Nasrullah ~ Segullah by Johnstown .
 The asterisk designates Nasrullah as Nashua’s sire, and Segulla (sired by Johnstown) as his dam.

-(A related equine test piece of a Zebra that is quite similar to the Pinto Colt can be seen in The Rest of the Cybis Menagerie.)
+(A related equine test piece of a Zebra that is extremely similar to the Pinto Colt can be seen in The Rest of the Cybis Menagerie.)

 After the Circus Rider there followed a hiatus of several years until the next Cybis equine introduction.